sdaume/ds4sd-2024-modules/workflows/slides/index.md

     **`.md`**.
 -   R Markdown files must start with a so-called **YAML header** section.
+-   R Markdown files are still text files but R Studio should be used to work with those files efficiently.

 ## YAML - Yet Another Markup Language?